bullmoose20/MK-Docs/docs/files/overlays.md

 | [`overlays`](#overlay-attributes)                       | contains definitions of overlays you wish to add                                                                       |

 * `overlays` is required in order to run the Overlay File.
-* Example Overlay Files can be found in the [Komet Configs Repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs)
+* Example Overlay Files can be found in the [Kometa Configs Repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs)

 There are multiple types of attributes that can be utilized within an overlay: